All Troop Locations

 1. Application Period: How to Apply for the SPTT Job Opening

 2. Physical Fitness Assessment: Candidates must take and pass a Physical Fitness Assessment that measures muscular strength, cardiovascular endurance and flexibility.
-Valid CHIP cards will be accepted prior to the CT State Police Physical Ability Test, tentatively scheduled for August.
+Valid CHIP cards will be accepted prior to the CT State Police Physical Ability Test, tentatively scheduled for May and for an additional month after.
 To register, please follow the instructions on the CHIP Test Schedule.

 Instructional Video Links: